satverm/Secure-Pass/README.md

 ## Updates:
 Full terminal/Text based UI completed.
-## Smart Secure: Secure the password by making the lim_min and lim_max variable very large and a difference of atleat 10,000 between them (for example 800000 and 810000) and then revert the code to the default value of 1000 and 2000.
+## Smart Secure: Secure the password by making the lim_min and lim_max variable very large and a difference of atleast 10,000 between them (for example 800000 and 810000) and then revert the code to the default value of 1000 and 2000.
 ## To do
 Add the code for the passwords and the passphrase to be meeting some parameters such as having atleast one integer, special characters, minimum length etc..